Kaunas Mosque: Wooden mosque

-Brick Mosque
+Brick mosque

-Construction

-The wooden mosque was replaced by a brick mosque in 1930 with the aid of the state of Lithuania.
+In 1930, the wooden mosque was replaced, with the aid of the state of Lithuania, by a brick mosque.
 At that time, Kaunas was the Temporary capital of Lithuania.
 Kaunas Mosque was rebuilt in commemoration of the 500th death anniversary of Vytautas the Great, the Grand Duke of Lithuania who is credited for settling Lipka Tatars in Lithuania.

-The mosque was designed by architects Vaclovas Michnevičius (1866-1947) and Adolfas Netyksas, who followed a modernist style with respect to the Islamic architecture elements.
+The mosque was designed by Vaclovas Michnevičius (1866-1947) and Adolfas Netyksas, who followed a modernist style with respect to the elements of Islamic architecture.
 Construction of the new mosque started in 1930 and was completed in 1933.
 The mosque was small, its first floor is for men and the second floor, for women, and it has a minaret and a dome.
 Various oriental elements were visible on the facade of building as well as inside, the mosque was decorated with various paints and oriental ornaments.

 Later history

 During World War II, the Mosque was closed and was robbed.
 Religious activities ran after the war until 1947, when the Mosque's ownership was transferred to the Municipality of Kaunas.

 During the Soviet times, the building was used for a circus and a library.
 There were plans to establish a museum of Islamic/Oriental art.
-The Mosque's external appearance is similar to its original appearance, but, all the internal decorations were replaced with the passage of the time.
+The mosque's external appearance is similar to its original appearance, but, all the internal decorations were replaced with the passage of the time.